ranjaykrishna/RayTracer/README.md

 # Disclaimer

 Until attempting to write this ray tracer, I had never written code in C++.
 So, I apologize for all the memory leaks that I did not deal with.
-Additionally, I had never taken any formal course in College about graphics or worked with openGL again.
+Additionally, I had never taken any formal course in College about graphics or worked with openGL before.
 So, please excuse my incorrect coding conventions.

 # Usage